-Cloning the Hyperledger Fabric source
+Cloning the Fabric project

-Since Hyperledger Fabric is written in Go, you'll need to clone the source repository to your \$GOPATH/src directory.
+Since the Fabric project is a Go project, you'll need to clone the Fabric repo to your \$GOPATH/src directory.
 If your \$GOPATH has multiple path components, then you will want to use the first one.
 There's a little bit of setup needed: